-To present the global impact quantitatively, a more comprehensive understanding on the changes by species (sea spray aerosols (SSA), inorganic iodine, and halocarbons) and their associated processes (chemistry, radiation, and deposition) is needed in order to better explain relevant observed or modeled phenomena and their driving factors.
+To present the global impact quantitatively, a more comprehensive understanding of the changes by species (sea spray aerosol - SSA, inorganic iodine, and halocarbons) and their associated processes (chemistry, radiation, and deposition) is needed in order to better explain relevant observed or modeled phenomena and their driving factors.
 However, the pathways and processes by which halogens influence OH have not been well quantified in previous studies.
-Recent studies in 65 understanding the impacts of halogen chemistry on OH usually focused on the two pre-described pathways (i.e., enhanced HO2 conversion by XO and O3 consumption by X atoms).
-Even though we know all the important pathways, due to their opposite impacts on OH, we need further to understand the controlling processes of these pathways in order to better explain the trend of halogen-induced ΔOH in a specific circumstance.
-Moreover, since current estimations of marine halogen emissions, including SSA Cl and Br ions (and their activations), inorganic iodine (I2 and HOI), and very short-lived halocarbons), have large uncertainties (Carpenter et al., 2021;Ordóñez et al., 2012;Ziska et al., 2013;Inamdar et al., 2020; Lennartz et al., 2015; Zhu et al., 2019; Sekiya et al., 2020; Wang et al., 2021; Grythe et al., 2014), the net effect of different pathways may be subject to the uncertainties in the emission estimation and variation in controlling factors of the various pathways.
-Therefore, in order to better understand the role of halogen chemistry on tropospheric OH, we explore the pathways by which halogen species influence OH, and how these pathways interact with each other and how they are influenced by different species-related processes in this study, based on current knowledge about halogen chemistry and marine emissions of halogen species.
-We carried out model simulations to quantify the contributions of different pathways by using a regional CTM (Community Multiscale Air Quality Modeling System, CMAQ) with process analysis (PA, including Integrated Process Rate, IPR, and Integrated Reaction Rate, IRR) over East Asia and Western Pacific during summer.
-The controlling factors of strengths of the different pathways, mainly represented by different species-related processes, are analyzed based on PA and relevant sensitivity simulations, and their interactions are discussed.
-With higher spatial resolution than global models, we also explore the interaction of anthropogenic emissions with marine halogen emissions when discussing the controlling factors of strengths of the different pathways in iodine chemistry.
+Recent studies in understanding the impacts of halogen chemistry on OH usually focused on the two pre-described pathways (i.e., enhanced HO2 conversion by XO and O3 consumption by X atoms).
+Even though we know all the important pathways, due to their opposite impacts on OH, we need to further understand the controlling processes of these pathways in order to better explain the trend of halogen-induced ΔOH in a specific circumstance.
+Moreover, since current estimations of marine halogen emissions, including SSA Cl and Br ions (and their activations), inorganic iodine (I2 and HOI), and very short-lived halocarbons, have large uncertainties (Carpenter et al., 2021; Ordóñez et al., 2012; Ziska et al., 2013; Inamdar et al., 2020; Lennartz et al., 2015; Zhu et al., 2019; Sekiya et al., 2020; Wang et al., 2021; Grythe et al., 2014), the net effect of different pathways may be subject to the uncertainties in the emission estimation and variation in controlling factors of the various pathways.
+Therefore, in order to better understand the role of halogen chemistry in tropospheric OH, we explore the pathways by which halogen species influence OH, how these pathways interact with each other, and how they are influenced by different species-related processes in this study based on current knowledge about halogen chemistry and marine emissions of halogen species.
+We carried out model simulations to quantify the contributions of different pathways by using a regional CTM (Community Multiscale Air Quality Modeling System, CMAQ) with process analysis (PA, including integrated process rate, IPR, and integrated reaction rate, IRR) over East Asia and the western Pacific during summer.
+The controlling factors of the strengths of the different pathways, mainly represented by different species-related processes, are analyzed based on PA and relevant sensitivity simulations, and their interactions are discussed.
+With spatial resolution higher than global models, we also explore the interaction of anthropogenic emissions with marine halogen emissions when discussing the controlling factors of the strengths of the different pathways in iodine chemistry.
 The emission uncertainties are taken into consideration by running sensitivity simulations using the largest or the smallest emission rates that have been used or reported in previous studies.
-The setup of the models and the estimations of marine emission and its 85 extreme uncertainties of halogen species are described in Section 2.
-Results and discussions are in Section 3.
-Section 4 gives conclusions.
+The setup of the models and the estimations of marine emission and its extreme uncertainties of halogen species are described in Sect.
+2. Results and discussion are in Sect.
+3. Section 4 gives conclusions.

-2. Methods
+2 Methods